cstuart1609/Space-Missions-EDA/README.md

 #### Launches from 1957-1967
 ![image](https://github.com/user-attachments/assets/7c61a760-f3ff-4422-add4-23149af466b1)
-This range shows the first ten years of the space race, with the US once again leading the way but with significant launches in Russia and Kazakhstan (both part of the USSR at the time).
+This range shows the first ten years of the space race, with the US once again leading the way, rivalled by a significant number of launches in Russia and Kazakhstan (both part of the USSR at the time).

 #### Launches prior to the dissolution of the Soviet Union
 ![image](https://github.com/user-attachments/assets/6b18a9e3-83d2-4c69-a218-48bea1cc16d0)